zhex900/shopify-xero-app/README.md

 # Shopify Xero App

-This is a Shopify admin app that allows merchants to manage their payment methods.
+This is a Shopify Xero app that allows merchants to manage their payment methods.

 ## About this project